vermaboys/full-calendar-in-laravel5.4/README.md

 ```
 1) Copy get_calender.blade file in resources\views\calendar and firstly create a new folder that is calendar in resources\views\ and paste in resources\views\calendar folder
 2) Copy calendar.blade file in resources\views\layouts and paste in your resources\views\layouts folder
-3) Copy full calendar folder in public folder and paste in your public folder
+3) Copy calendar folder in public folder and paste in your public folder
 ```

 # Route